 Plans are a separate entity making use of Keywords. step provides a Plan editor which allows users to design automation scenarios in full isolation from Keyword implementations.
 Plans provide a wide array of pre-existing logical controllers usually referred to as Controls, which are a type of Artefact.
 Other artefacts can be used to build plans, one of the most important type being Keyword calls.

-Use the following Sequence in order to initialize and edit a new plan: Plans tab of step’s top menu -> New Plan button -> Enter My First Plan in the Name field -> Save and Edit button.
+Let’s create a new plan: Go to the Plans tab of step’s top menu -> New Plan button -> Enter My First Plan in the Name field -> Save and Edit button.

 Let’s create a simple plan which will iterate through an array of JSON values and display them one by one.
 Add the ForEach artefact from the Controls library in the right hand pane of the editor.